lsst-dm/obs_decam/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Use
-===

-Documentation of the LSST Science Pipelines is at https://pipelines.lsst.io

-1. Create a data repository directory:

-        $ mkdir /path/to/repo
-        $ echo lsst.obs.decam.DecamMapper > /path/to/repo/_mapper

-2. Get and build obs_decam:

-        $ cd /path/to/work
-        $ git clone git://github.com/lsst/obs_decam.git
-        $ cd obs_decam
-        $ setup -t <CURRENT_TAG> -r .
-        $ scons install declare --tag=current

-3. Import instcal/dqmask/wtmap data into the data repository:

-        $ ingestImagesDecam.py /path/to/repo --mode=link instcal/*.fits.fz

-4. Alternatively, import raw and calibration data into the data repository, for example:

-        $ ingestImagesDecam.py /path/to/repo --filetype raw /path/to/raw/*.fits.fz
-        $ ingestCalibs.py /path/to/repo/  --calib /path/to/calib/repo/ --calibType defect /path/to/calib/*fits --validity 999

-5. Process data:

-        $ processCcd.py /path/to/repo/ --id visit=283453 ccdnum=10 --output /path/to/your/output/repo/ -C /path/to/your/config/override/file --config calibrate.doAstrometry=False calibrate.doPhotoCal=False

-6. To read instcal files from the community pipeline, replace the ISR task with `DecamNullIsrTask` by using a config override file containing the following:

-        from lsst.obs.decam.decamNullIsr import DecamNullIsrTask
-        config.isr.retarget(DecamNullIsrTask)

-7. To process raw data with the Community-Pipeline calibration products, retarget the ISR task to `DecamCpIsrTask` by using the config override file config/processCcdCpIsr.py